 Carlier produces sound works called ‘audio drawings’.

-On the whole, these works present the listener with recorded or performed spoken text, which may be reminiscent of a descriptive language analogous to drawing.
+On the whole, these present the listener with recorded or performed spoken text, which may be reminiscent of a descriptive language analogous to drawing.
 The work sets up imaginative spaces where the listener completes the work by visualising their own ‘drawing’.

-Recent work has combined text and audio.
+Some recent work has combined text, neon and audio.

 Current and Forthcoming Exhibitions and Events